 - Under scrutiny: Xtoonator’s handicap experiment

-- When every tackle ends up with the opponent
+- Why your tackle ends up with the opponent

 - When Gary Paterson had to fight momentum